 - Full visibility of inbound and outbound shipments;

-- An appropriate system for warehouse, yard, tracking and cross-dock management;
+- An appropriate system for the warehouse, yard, tracking, and cross-dock management;

 - Real-time cross-docking scheduling and admission control.

-Targets for this KPI may vary according to the specific of the product, distribution flow, and supply chain management strategies in place.
-This taking into account the cost-benefit report for cross-dock and the nature of the operation flow.
+Targets for this KPI may vary according to the specific product, distribution flow, and supply chain management strategies in place.
+This takes into account the cost-benefit report for cross-dock and the nature of the operation flow.